 Lean Meat Yield

 The amount of meat recovered from a carcase is a key driver of profitability for beef producers, processors and retailers.
-The measure of this which has been adopted as a standard is the percentage yield of lean meat (LMY).
-This is focussed on lean meat rather than saleable meat to allow for different levels of trim.
-It is expressed as a percentage (LMY%) so that it is independent of variation in carcase weight.
+A measure of this is Lean Meat Yield (LMY).
+LMY is the weight of lean meat tissue (excluding bone and fat) in a carcase, divided by the total weight of the carcase.
+It is generally expressed as a percentage (LMY%) so that it is independent of variation in carcase weight.